dnolter959/longdrop2/README.md

 ## Example

-In this setting a user has a dataset called `data`.

-- They first fit a MAR model using the `lmer` function from the `lme4` package
-- Then they specify the time variable, the index of the coefficient of interest (in this case it is 4 because they are interested in the coefficient on the interaction term, a set of k values to test, and M, the number of random samples imputed)
-- The `longdrop` function returns a `hash` object with inferential results for each value of k (point estimate, 95% CI, standard errors, p-value)

 ``` r
 library(longdrop2)
 MAR_model = lmer(outcome ~ arm + week + arm*week + (1 + week | uid), data = data)